the-spyke/undercut/README.md

 ## Usage

-`undercut` is an ES Module and use latest JS syntax.
-This means you get more precise and cleaner code + tree shaking support.
-To leverage with power and extract as much browser performance as possible, you need to compile `undercut` together with your own app.
-Nowadays, the most of the apps use Babel or other compiler anyway, so it shouldn't be difficult.
+By using latest JS syntax you could get more precise and optimized code.
+Delivering ES Modules makes dependencies clean and gives more possibilities of tree shaking.
+Modern applications are trying to leverage this power and compile their code with Babel or other compilers. `undercut` follows this trend and provides raw code in the package, so you could get best browser and Node experience or customize for your needs.

 ```js
 import { pull, filter, map, skip, toArray } from "undercut";